 Topical glucosamine cream and gel can significantly reduce the pain of knee osteoarthritis within 4 weeks.
 One study involving a glucosamine cream found that 100% of those with arthritis of the shoulder gained benefit.
 Of those with arthritis of the ankle, wrist or elbow, glucosamine cream reduced pain in 75% of people, and it worked in 58% of those with knee osteoarthritis.

 Chondroitin cream for pain

-Chondroitin has a complementary action to glucosamine and the two are often combined.
-A study involving 63 people with osteoarthritis of the knee showed that applying a cream containing both glucosamine and chondroitin produced greater pain reduction than a placebo cream.
+Chondroitin has a complementary action to glucosamine and the two are often combined in joint and muscle pain relief creams.
+A study involving 63 people with osteoarthritis found that applying a knee pain cream containing both glucosamine and chondroitin produced greater pain reduction than a placebo cream.
 After 4 weeks, the active glucosamine and chondroitin cream was 20% more effective, and after 8 weeks, it was 80% more effective than the placebo cream.

 Celadrin cream for pain

 Celadrin is a blend of waxy, cetylated fatty acids (CFAs) that are laid down in cell membranes to improve their flexibility and resilience.
 It also has an anti-inflammatory, pain-killing action.

 Cetylated fatty acids are unusual in that they only occur in two places in nature – in sperm whale oil and in a strain of mice renowned for their immunity against arthritis.
 The celadrin in inflammation cream for muscle and joint pain is derived from monounsaturated fats found in olive oil, however.